brainfo/histogpt_lv/README.md

 ### Tips
 - Run scripts from the repo root so relative imports resolve (e.g., `models.*`).
  - GPU with bfloat16 support is recommended; inference will fall back to CPU if no cuda.

+### Troubleshooting
+- If you see `ModuleNotFoundError: fused_layer_norm_cuda` on GPU:
+  - Run on CPU (`--device cpu`) or
+  - Install a fused layer norm CUDA extension (e.g., NVIDIA Apex with fused layer norm).
+If you prefer, open an issue and we can provide a non-fused fallback.

 ### Charts (CV results)
 You can generate charts from a saved CV JSON (e.g., `finetune/results/cv_results_YYYYMMDD_HHMMSS.json`):